-The above TOE title is for an optional product to enhance the security functions of MFDs made by Sharp Corporation.
+The above TOE name indicates an optional product to enhance the security functions of MFDs made by Sharp Corporation.

-Users can confirm by taking the following steps whether a TOE product has been evaluated and certified.
+Users can confirm whether a TOE product has been evaluated and certified by taking the following steps.

-Users can confirm that the installed product is the certified TOE by comparing the title and version displayed on the MFD with those in the guidance documents, following the instructions in the documents.
+By following the instructions described in the guidance documents attached to the TOE, users can confirm that the installed product is the certified TOE by comparing the name and version of the TOE displayed on the MFD with those described in the guidance documents.